-- Admission fee: Access to the observation deck is free, you will have to pay if you want to access the towers.
+- Admission fee: access to the observation deck is free, you will have to pay if you want to access the towers.

 In the evening take a cruise on the Danube.

-Day 2: Explore the PEST area of Budapest.
+Day 2: Explore the PEST area of Budapest

-Visit Margaret Island
+Meet Margaret Island

-You have different alternatives: you can visit it on foot, in the tourist train that costs about 2€, in an electric car for about 13€ per hour or by bicycle that costs 3€ for 2 hours.
+You have different alternatives: you can tour it on foot, on the tourist train that costs about 2€, in an electric car that costs about 13€ per hour or by bicycle that costs 3€ for 2 hours.

-Take a tour to the Parliament building
+Take a tour of the Parliament building

-- Opening hours: From 10 am to 4 pm.
+- Opening hours: from 10 am to 4 pm.